metadriverse/metadrive/README.md

 env = gym.make("MetaDrive-v0")
 ```

-The following table presents some predefined environment names.
+The following table presents the names for the predefined environments.

 |&nbsp;  Gym Environment Name   | Random Seed Range | Number of Maps | Comments                                          |
 | ----------------------- | ----------------- | -------------- | ------------------------------------------------------- |